cmosqueda/quickease-v2-reports/web/quizzes/catalog.md

     2. Click on the set to public/private option.

 - **Q010: Search a quiz**

   - Description: The user should be able to search for an existing quiz.
   - Steps to perform:
     1. On the library inside a quiz tab, click on the search bar
     2. Enter the title of the quiz you wish to search.

+- **Q011: Share a quiz via URL copy**
+  - Description: The user should be able to share a public quiz to external apps/third party by sharing its URL.
+  - Steps to perform:
+    1. On the library inside a quiz tab, access a quiz.
+    2. Click on the share link.

 ---